IRB Regulation Adjustments as a Result of COVID-19

 NIH has recently opened additional FREE training options for clinical researchers.
 This is not a replacement for CITI training, but an in depth class in clinical research.
 Check it out!

-The Graduate Education and Research Office and Grants and Contracts Office presents Workshops for Students, a series of workshops to help you achieve success in your research.
+The College of Graduate Studies and Research and Sponsored Programs Office presents Workshops for Students, a series of workshops to help you achieve success in your research.

-For further information contact the Graduate Education and Research Office at email@example.com.
+For further information contact Graduate Studies and Research at email@example.com.

 Use of Deception with Human Research Subjects